 Meaning “sleep peacefully” in Swahili, Lala Salama is the perfect name for our decaf offering.

-Rwanda – Lala Salama
+Uganda – Lala Salama

 £14.00 – £34.00